gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    clients connect.
 The full certificate chain order should consist of the server certificate first, followed by all intermediate certificates, with the root CA last.

+   NOTE:
    If the `certificate.key` file is password protected, NGINX will not ask for the password when you reconfigure GitLab.
 In that case, Omnibus GitLab will fail silently with no error messages.

    To remove the password from the key, run:

    ```shell
    openssl rsa -in certificate_before.key -out certificate_after.key